 Smith’s

-Distilled deep in Australia’s Barossa Valley, making a range of younger whiskeys that range from 8 to 14 years old.
-A solid entry point to new-world whiskey.
+Distilled deep in Australia’s Barossa Valley, Smith’s makes a range of younger whiskies that range from 8 to 14 years old.
+A solid entry point to new-world whisky.